• Skip to main content

 How to finish the twining process

-When you come around the basket to the spot where you began twining, clip the top reed at the edge of two stakes back from the starting point.
+When you come around the basket to where you began twining, clip the top reed at the edge of two stakes back from the starting point.

 When I say “clip it to the outside edge,” I mean the edge that allows the weaver to lie across a stake, not fall short of it.